joker0000001/KaHack-/README.md

 have fun :)

 ## Credits
-Thanks to [Epic0001](https://github.com/Epic0001) for bug testing and general bug fixing, and help with ui.
+Thanks to [Epic0001](https://github.com/Epic0001) (Cricket) for bug testing and general bug fixing, and help with ui.
 Without his help, this project would be outdated and not fully working piece of cheatware.